Matidonoso/CRYPTOgo/README.md

 # Pipeline

-1.- Take the data of the cryptocurrencies from CryptoCompare.
+1.- Take the data of the cryptocurrencies from CryptoCompare API.

 2.- Data Normalization.